 However, you will want to transfer the fermented cider into a container with minimal headspace after active fermentation has stopped to limit oxygen exposure.
 This can be a smaller bucket for if you choose to bulk age the cider or straight to bottles.

-My fermenter of choice is an Ale Pale that is made from food-safe plastic.
+The fermenter that I often use is an Ale Pale that is made from food-safe plastic.
 Because the lid of the bucket comes off, it is easy to clean, unlike glass carboys.
 The plastic fermenter is also much cheaper, lighter than glass and won’t break.

 Having a second bucket on hand, or a stockpot large enough to hold your batch is also convenient for aging or preparing to bottle.